jaredly/geometricart/Roadmap.md

 # Inspectt

+- add (line | circle)
+- last 3 are 'selected' by default, which shows (angle-between) and (relative-lengths)
+- ... maybe that's it?

 #

 So, the new tiling, where we don't do hexes naturally. is a bit annoying?
 But I can just have a crop